Brett Oberholtzer

 Brett Raymond Oberholtzer (born July 1, 1989) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Houston Astros, Philadelphia Phillies, and Los Angeles Angels.
-He also played in the Chinese Professional Baseball League (CPBL) for the Chinatrust Brothers.

-High school and college
+Early life

 Oberholtzer attended William Penn High School in New Castle, Delaware, where he pitched for the school's baseball team.
 He was named to the All-Delaware team in 2006.
 He was selected by the Seattle Mariners in the 47th round of the 2007 Major League Baseball draft, but did not sign.

+College career

 Oberholtzer then attended Seminole Community College, a junior college, for one year.